benc-uk/dotnet-demoapp/README.md

 If you want to deploy to an Azure Container App, a Bicep template is provided in the [deploy](deploy/) directory

-For a super quick deployment, use `make deploy` which will deploy to a resource group, demoapps and deploy the latest image hosted in GitHub
+For a quick deployment, use `make deploy` which will create a resource group, the Azure Container App instance (with supporting resources) and deploy the latest image to it

 ```bash
 make deploy
 ```

+> Note.
+Azure Container App doesn't currently support HTTP header forwarding, so Azure AD sign-in will not work as it mis-redirects to the wrong URL

 # Updates